The Charlatans (1995 album): Background and writing

 The Charlatans released their third studio album, Up to Our Hips, in March 1994 through Beggars Banquet Records.
 It came out around the time that the Britpop and lad culture scenes began emerging.
 Up to Our Hips charted within the top 10 album charts in both Scotland and the United Kingdom.
 The band promoted the album with a tour of the United States, festivals in Brussels and the Netherlands, and a few UK shows with Gene.
 Further touring engagements were cancelled due to a cyst growing on bassist Martin Blunt's buttocks; the band subsequently took a break for a few weeks.

 While on a week-long holiday in Costa del Sol, Spain, with their respective girlfriends, vocalist Tim Burgess and guitarist Mark Collins began a songwriting partnership.
-They had previously collaborated together the year before, writing "Another Rider Up in Flames" for Up to Our Hips.
+They had previously collaborated the year before, writing "Another Rider Up in Flames" for Up to Our Hips.
 They mapped out what ideas they had, with Collins saying that they wanted to avoid including "any downers on the [next] album".
 Upon returning to the UK, Collins would spend time at Burgess' residence in Chalk Farm, taking to sleeping on his floor.
 The pair would compose songs with a guitar and a drum machine, recording the proceedings on a four-track recorder.
 Collins said they purposely challenged themselves to write eight songs a week, eventually accumulating 30 songs in total.